A 'SALT WATER' POOL

-Cascade pioneered Salt Water chlorination devices in 1972
+Cascade introduced Salt Water chlorination devices in 1972

-By LE Ogden - NZMPB Diploma Pool Technology
+By Laurence E Ogden - NZMPB Diploma Pool Technology

 WHEN DID IT ALL START?

-In October 1972, for the Southern Hemisphere 'Summer of 1973', Cascade introduced its locally designed and manufactured Aquatech IG450 Salt Chlorinator - a device which created Sodium hypochlorite (liquid Chlorine ) from a 2% (20,000 ppm) salted pool water by passing the water through a 1-1/2" (40mm) clear PVC tube encasing a 12 volt DC multi-plate stainless-steel-mesh electrode as part of the filtration system's 'return-to-pool' line.
+In October 1972, for the Southern Hemisphere 'Summer of 1973', Cascade introduced its locally designed and manufactured Aquatech IG450 Salt Chlorinator to the wordl market- a device which created Sodium hypochlorite (liquid Chlorine ) from a 2% (20,000 ppm) salted pool water by passing the water through a 1-1/2" (40mm) clear PVC tube encasing a 12 volt DC multi-plate stainless-steel-mesh electrode as part of the filtration system's 'return-to-pool' line.

 SOLD FOR $695 IN 1973!!

-When small family pools were selling for less than $1,995.00 installed, this was expensive (!) - but proved to be a great improvement over the huge $250 "one hundred pound" (35 Kg) drums of granular HTH pool chlorine powder we included with Cascade pools in those days.
+When small 14' x 28' family pools were selling for less than $1,995.00 installed, this was expensive (!) - but proved to be a great improvement over the huge $250 "one hundred pound" (35 Kg) drums of granular HTH pool chlorine powder we included with Cascade pools in those days.

 The IG450 - a World First?

-The initial model IG450 was designed by Cascade Pools New Zealand's founder Larry Ogden and intended for 10,000 gallon pools - the average size home pool - hence the name '450' ( 45,000 litres) and IG stood for In Ground, as it was intended for in-ground swimming pools.
+The initial model IG450 was developed by Cascade Pools New Zealand's founder Larry Ogden from an idea he had been thinking about since the mid 1960's and intended for 10,000 gallon pools - the average size home pool - hence the name '450' ( 45,000 litres) and IG stood for In Ground, as it was intended for in-ground swimming pools.

 The IG450 units had stainless steel four-plate electrodes - which eroded within two to three years, and $250 to replace was a high cost in those days.
 Later models (the IG450P) used a Platinum electro-plated stainless steel electrode which lasted two to three times as long (but cost twice as much to replace)